This is an automatically generated PDF version of the online resource lebanon.mom-gmr.org/en/ retrieved on 2024/10/07 at 04:14

 Result: High Risk

-This indicator aims to assess the existence and effective implementation of regulatory safeguards (sector-specific and/or competition law) against a high degree of cross-ownership between media types (press, TV, radio, internet).
+This indicator aims to assess the existence and effective implementation of regulatory safeguards (sector-specific and/or competition law) against a high degree of cross-ownership across media types (press, TV, radio, internet).
+Given the diversity of thresholds or limits that exist among different countries with regard to ownership and/or control, 'high' should be assessed according to the standards of your country and in the light of the thresholds or limits imposed by domestic laws.

 CROSS-MEDIA OWNERSHIPDescriptionYesNoNAMD